 For the architecture

-As I’ve already mentioned, I am the daughter of an architect so it’s not totally surprising that this is a passion of mine, but the buildings here have a real knack of transporting you to another era, or making you feel like you could be someone else.
-Take Grand Central; the station is a beautiful example of Beaux Arts architecture, and even just passing through can make you feel like you’re in a movie.
-Or take a lazy Sunday morning stroll - before you go for that brunch - in one of the Brooklyn neighbourhoods that’s known for its brownstones, like Park Slope or Brooklyn Heights (both are also coincidentally great neighbourhoods to stay in New York).
-So many of them look almost exactly as they would have done when they were built in the early 19th century, and you almost feel that time has stood still when you see the huge sandstone terraces which so epitomise New York architecture.
+As I’ve already mentioned, I am the daughter of an architect so it’s not totally surprising that this is a passion of mine, but the buildings here have a real knack of transporting you to another era or making you feel like you could be someone else.
+Take Grand Central; the station is a beautiful example of Beaux-Arts architecture, and even just passing through can make you feel like you’re in a movie.
+Or take a lazy Sunday morning stroll - before you go for that brunch - in one of the Brooklyn neighborhoods that’s known for its brownstones, like Park Slope or Brooklyn Heights (both are also coincidentally great neighborhoods to stay in New York).
+So many of them look almost exactly as they would have done when they were built in the early 19th century, and you almost feel that time has stood still when you see the huge sandstone terraces which so epitomize New York architecture.

 It’s a window into American history

 There are 65 million passenger records of people who arrived in the States via the port of New York, at Ellis Island, and for so many years this really was the gateway to the rest of America.
 The millions of people who came through this port changed the face of the city, and of the whole country forever.
 And compared to so many other cities, New York’s is relatively recent.
 Visit Ellis Island to get a handle on how migration affected and shaped the city into the place we know today.
 Any list of places to visit in New York should definitely include this historic spot, and exploring the narratives of some of the early New York immigrants and their experiences provides, for me, a window into the city itself.